Asymptotic Preserving and Accurate scheme for Multiscale Poisson-Nernst-Planck (MPNP) system: Numerical results in one dimension

-for different values of $N$ and show the results in Fig.~\ref{fig:accuracy_1D}, for $\delta \neq 0$, and in Fig.~\ref{fig:accuracy_1D_MPNP}, for $\delta = 0$.
-We compare the accuracy of the method, showing that the order of accuracy does not depend on $\delta$ in Fig.~\ref{fig:accuracy_1D}, but it depends on $\varepsilon$, with a degradation of the order from 2 to $\approx$ 1, when $\varepsilon \to 0$.
+for different values of $N$ and show the results in Fig.~\ref{fig:accuracy_1D}, for $\delta \neq 0$, and in Fig.~\ref{fig:accuracy_1D_MPNP}, for $\delta = 0$. {We compare the space and time accuracy of the method, showing that the observed convergence order is independent of $\delta$, see Fig.~\ref{fig:accuracy_1D} ($\delta = 10^{-2}$ in panels (a),(c),(e) and $\delta = 10^{-4}$ in panels (b),(d),(f)), while it depends on $\varepsilon$ ($\varepsilon = 10^{-1}$ in panels (a),(b), $\varepsilon = 10^{-4}$ in panels (c),(d), and $\varepsilon = 10^{-7}$ in panels (e),(f)).
+In particular, as $\varepsilon \to 0$, the order degrades from second order to approximately first order.
+In Section~\ref{sec:QNL}, we introduce a new formulation of the problem that is able to maintain the second order accuracy for smaller values of $\varepsilon$. }

-A qualitative comparison of the full and multiscale models, is shown in Fig.~\ref{fig:comp_qual}, for different values of $\delta$.
-In order to perform a quantitative comparison between the two models, we calculate the difference in the amount of solute near the surface, which we denote by ${\rm diff_m}$, see Fig.~\ref{fig:diff_cm_delta}
+A qualitative comparison, of the full and multiscale models, is shown in Fig.~\ref{fig:comp_qualitative}, for different values of $\delta$. {As $\delta \to 0$, the solutions of the $\delta$-model and of the $0$-model overlap in the fluid domain $\Omega_{\rm f}^\delta$, as expected.
+In order to perform a quantitative comparison between the two models, in Fig.~\ref{fig:diff_cm_delta}, we calculate the difference between $c_-^\delta$ and $c_-^0$ in the bubble domain $\Omega^\delta_{\rm b}$ which we denote by ${\rm diff_m}$, defined as}

+{Last but not least, in order to show the efficiency of the MPNP model, we highlight its advantages.
+Although the computational time of the MPNP model is comparable to that of the full system (see Table~\ref{comp_time}) for fixed parameters $\delta$ and $\Delta x$, the main benefit lies in its ability to provide a stable and accurate solution in the regime of realistic $\delta$ using a reasonable number of points.
+In contrast, the full model requires a much finer discretization to avoid numerical oscillations when considering realistic $\delta$ to describe the bubble surface ($\delta \approx 10^{-9}$, and reasonably $\Delta x \approx \delta/100$).
+Fig.~\ref{fig_comp_time} shows the numerical oscillations that appear near the origin for $\delta = 0.0125$ and $N_x = 500$ points in the $\delta$-model, whereas no oscillations are observed for the multiscale model with the same number of points.}